larsswenson/careconnect-support-dashboard/README.md

 Backend API: http://localhost:4000

-Quick Demo
+## Quick Demo

-Open the frontend in your browser.
+- Open the frontend in your browser.

-Submit a support ticket in the Ticket Form.
+- Submit a support ticket in the Ticket Form.

-Tickets appear live in the Ticket List.
+- Tickets appear live in the Ticket List.

-Click Run Onboarding Automation, enter a name, and view the JSON output.
+- Click Run Onboarding Automation, enter a name, and view the JSON output.

-Explore the Knowledge Base tab.
+- Explore the Knowledge Base tab.

-Project Structure
-careconnect-support-dashboard/
-├─ backend/
-│  ├─ server.js
-│  ├─ tickets.json
-│  └─ onboard.py
-├─ frontend/
-│  ├─ src/
-│  │  ├─ App.tsx
-│  │  ├─ api.ts
-│  │  └─ components/
-│  │     ├─ TicketForm.tsx
-│  │     ├─ TicketList.tsx
-│  │     └─ KnowledgeBase.tsx
-├─ package.json
-└─ README.md

-Notes
+## Notes

-Designed for demo and interview purposes.
+- Designed for demo purposes.

-Data is stored locally in JSON files; no database is used.
+- Data is stored locally in JSON files; no database is used.

-Python script output is simulated for onboarding automation.
+- Python script output is simulated for onboarding automation.

-License
+## License

 MIT License